-On December 19, 2025, the Bundestag passed the Business Location Promotion Act (StoFöG).
-The aim of the law is to strengthen Germany as a business and financial location in the long term, promote private investment and relieve companies of the burden of bureaucracy.
-The Federal Council is expected to approve the law at the end of January 2026 so that the StoFöG can enter into force soon.
-With a bundle of measures, the StoFöG provides targeted impetus to increase competitiveness and enhance the attractiveness of the location for investors and companies.
+The Business Location Promotion Act (StoFöG) has been in force since February 10, 2026.
+The aim of the law is to sustainably strengthen Germany as a business and financial location, mobilize private investment and noticeably relieve companies of bureaucratic burdens.
+With a broad-based package of measures, the StoFöG provides targeted impetus to increase international competitiveness and further expand the attractiveness of the location for investors and companies.

 Key Facts

-With the StoFöG, the legislator is responding to key structural challenges that are currently shaping Germany as a business location: Decarbonization, geopolitical uncertainties and sluggish digitalization are hampering investment and inhibiting growth.
+With the StoFöG, the legislator has responded to key structural challenges that are currently shaping Germany as a business location: Decarbonization, geopolitical uncertainties and sluggish digitalization are hampering investment and inhibiting growth.
 This is precisely where the StoFöG comes in, with the aim of removing barriers to investment and strengthening Germany as an attractive location for companies and investors.

 The StoFöG creates new opportunities for IPOs.
 Shares with a nominal value of less than EUR 1 and the admission of English-language prospectuses lower the hurdles for companies wishing to position themselves on the capital market.
 Lowering the minimum nominal value of shares increases the flexibility of capital measures, especially for smaller companies.
 In particular, a lower minimum nominal value facilitates the denomination of shares, which can lead to increased capital increases.